Cr4O13/gci-docs/docs/configuration syntax.md

 parameter-value :: lua-value
 ~~~

-The `subtype-keyword` is specific to a control subtypes (see below for the different subtypes.)
+The `subtype-keyword` is specific to a control subtype (see below for the different subtypes.)

 ##### Keywords for Axis Subtype